j-keck/zfs-snap-diff/doc/site/content/docs/zfs-snap-diff.md

 ./zfs-snap-diff [OPTIONS] <ZFS_DATASET_NAME>
 ```

-This starts a embedded webserver and serves the included web-app at <http://127.0.0.1:12345>.
+This starts an embedded webserver and serves the included web-app at <http://127.0.0.1:12345>.

 -   open your webbrowser at